o3de/o3de.org/content/docs/user-guide/networking/settings.md

 Commands in configuration files can be passed to launchers using the `console-command-file` option, for example `MultiplayerSample.ServerLauncher.exe --console-command-file=launch_server.cfg`.

 ## Client settings
-The following CVars control client behaviour.
+The following CVars control client behavior.

 | Setting                | Description                                                                                                                                                                             | Default   | Notes |
 |------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------|-------|